JHU-PL-Lab/www-fpse/lecture/more-modules.md

 * `with` is sometimes needed when you have a module type with an abstract `type t` (just the type name, no explicit definition)
- - Sometimes you made it just `type t` not to hide it like we did in `simple_set.mli`, but because **we didn't know it** - it is a generic type.
+ - Sometimes you made it just `type t`, not to hide it like we did in `simple_set.mli`, but because **we didn't know it** - it is a generic type.
  - This is common in functor parameter module types in particular, e.g. our `EQ` above has a `type t` which is intended to be generic, not hidden.
- - Above everything worked fine because `t` was only a parameter, but if the functor result module type had a `type t` in it, it would be hidden and that might not be desired.
+ - Above, everything worked fine because `t` was only a parameter, but if the functor result module type had a `type t` in it, it would be hidden, and that might not be desired.

 * Example: here is a type of modules which contain pairs (a toy example)
 * We want this to be generic over any type of pair so we let `l` and `r` be undefined